tonethar/IGME-330-Spring-2020/projects/project-1.md

 ## I. Overview

+You will create a compelling interactive media experience that allows the user to explore a media-related theme (of your choice)

 ## II.
 Theme
 - Explore one of the *themes* that we covered in class:
   - Dynamical Systems (Periodic functions, Phylotaxis, ...)